Home Job Experiences Fruit Picking in Australia: Scams and Advice

 Possibility to renew your Working Holiday Visa

-Many backpackers want a job in fruit picking in order to complete 88 days of farm work, and apply for a second Working Holiday Visa.
+Many backpackers want a job in fruit picking in order to complete 88 days of farm work, and apply for a second Working Holiday Visa or a third year!

 Also Read: Eligible postcodes to renew your WHV & Eligible jobs to renew your visa